Most of us are familiar with the phrase “Carpe diem,” or seize the day, but you can unlock so much more of your potential by seizing the moment.

 I had been writing for Medium for a month and in that first month; I made $9.

-I sobbed like I had won the lottery because for the first time since high school someone had paid me to write.
+I sobbed like I had won the lottery because someone had paid me to write.

-It felt like I was on the way to pulling myself from the confines of a business-focused job and doing what I love.
+It felt like I was pulling myself from the confines of a business-focused job and doing what I love.

-I learned about a platform called Upwork from someone else’s medium article.
+I learned about a platform called Upwork from another Medium article.

-It was an opportunity for freelancers to find clients, and apparently, there were a ton of jobs for writers on there!
-I remember thinking:
+It was an opportunity for freelancers to find clients, and apparently, there were a ton of jobs for writers!

 - What if no one hires me?

-- What if someone hires me and then tells me I am a terrible writer?
+- What if someone tells me I am a terrible writer?

 Reframe the questions in your mind: